mekomsolutions/openmrs-dbsync/README.md

 Currently, the receiver application doesn't sync data back to a sender but in future release support for two-way sync will be supported.

+#### Time Zone and Calendar system
+The DB sync sender and receiver applications MUST be running in the same calendar system.
+It's also highly recommended to run both the sender and receiver in UTC.
+If another time zone is preferred, it would be best to run both of them in the same time zone.
+With that said, the application should be able to sync data between a sender and receiver in different time zones by converting the datetime field values to the receiver's time zone.
+This conversion is not done for time ONLY fields and date fields with no time component.

 #### OpenMRS Instances are already installed
 This guide doesn't cover installation of the sender and receiver OpenMRS instances and databases, if not, please refer to the [OpenMRS](https://openmrs.org) documentation.